-Firewall management is one of the most important duties of any effective MSP.
+Firewall management is one of the most essential duties of any MSP.
 And that process starts with an effective pre-deployment client interview.
 We gather information such as where their clients and business associates are geographically, how to handle wireless access, who needs remote access to what and from where, and more.
 Of course, this interview process is for our benefit.
 Still, it also benefits the client by helping with necessary information gathering and providing insight into the complexities of securing their business.
-In addition, it really starts the relationship off on the right foot.
+In addition, it starts the relationship off on the right foot.

 Remote Access.
 We also need to take the time to learn how they plan to connect remotely to what and from where.
 Will they be using SSLVPN clients?
 Do they need “connect from anywhere” capabilities through a portal?
 We need to know what they will do with that connection (access files, run apps, RDS or Citrix sessions).
 Work with your clients to determine their remote access needs and be sure to secure them.
-Along those lines, OTP (one-time passwords) is available in most firewalls (or dedicated SSL VPN devices), providing a free extra layer of protection for their remote access.
+Along those lines, OTP (one-time passwords) is available in most firewalls (or dedicated SSL VPN devices), providing a free extra layer of protection for remote access.

 Ongoing Maintenance.
 Don’t overlook ongoing firewall maintenance.
 Start with the basics, like firmware updates that provide crucial patches and updated functionality and can be performed quickly and remotely.
 Next, use your QBRs or annual meetings to identify ways to improve security and further harden the firewall.
 Finally, work with your clients to sell them on the value of having a SOC/SIEM that does firewall log reading and response so that you have someone watching your back and digesting the information your firewall gathers.
 Locks are great; having a bouncer is even better.